 Should I buy an annuity?

-If you need, or prefer, the certainty of a guaranteed retirement income in retirement, then a lifetime annuity may be right for you.
+If you need, or prefer, the certainty of a guaranteed income for life, then a lifetime annuity may be right for you.
 You can tailor your annuity to suit your needs and add benefits to leave something behind after you die.

 Lifetime annuities may not be suitable if you need more flexibility around how much income you receive on a regular basis, or you want to have future access to all of your pension fund.
 If this is the case, you may wish to withdraw your savings gradually through pension drawdown.